ietf-rats-wg/architecture/draft-ietf-rats-architecture.md

 was generated.
 This allows associating a "rough" epoch to the Evidence or Attestation Result.
 In this case the epoch is said to be rough because:

-* The epoch applies to the entire claim set instead of a more granular association, and
+* The epoch applies to the entire Claim set instead of a more granular association, and
 * The time between the creation of Claims and the collection of Claims is indistinguishable.